mmister411/salvationelements/README.md

     - Fulfillment of Promises attached to seeking the LORD in obedience (Hebrews 11:6, Psalm 9:10, Deuteronomy 28:1-2, John 15:10)
     - Breathing life into claims of loving the LORD (John 14:23, 1 John 5:3)
     - Not shut out when the door is closed or cast out before the throne (Matthew 25:10-12, Matthew 25:31-46, Luke 13:24-27, Revelation 20:12-15)
+  - Considerations:
+    - Parables: Failures of would-be believers outlined in Jesus' parables identify various elements of failing at Holy Fear of the Lord (Matthew 13:3-23, Matthew 25:1-13, Luke 12:16-21)
+    - Love v.
+Fear v.
+Faith: Ultimately, Loving God, Faith in God, and Fear of The Lord are at least heavily overlapping, if not identical (1 John 4:18, Hebrews 11:6, Proverbs 8:13).
+    - Sanctification: Growing in the richness of fear of the Lord is the primary undertaking of sanctification and vice versa (1 Thessalonians 4:3-4, 2 Corinthians 7:1, Proverbs 1:7).
 - Indwelling of the Holy Spirit
   - A.K.A.:
     - The Promise (Acts 1:4-5, Luke 24:49)